🔼The name Ramah in the Bible

 And thus, for a meaning of the name Ramah, Jones' Dictionary of Old Testament Proper Names reads Lofty Place.

-However, neither NOBSE Study Bible Name List nor BDB Theological Dictionary translate this name (although BDB confirms that it comes from rum).
+However, neither NOBSE Study Bible Name List nor BDB Theological Dictionary translates this name (although BDB confirms that it comes from rum).
 The reason for their trepidation is perhaps that the name Ramah is spelled strikingly similar to the root-group רמה (rama I, II and perhaps III):

 Hence, the name Ramah also carries the meanings of Deceit, Established or Loose.